appt-org/appt-website/src/data/code-samples/en/input-gestures/swift-ui.md

 # Input gestures - SwiftUI

-In SwiftUI, [`gestures`](https://developer.apple.com/documentation/swiftui/gestures) are a common way of interaction with user interface.
+In SwiftUI, [`gestures`](https://developer.apple.com/documentation/swiftui/gestures) are a common way of interaction with the user interface.
 You can handle gestures by applying gesture modifiers directly to your views.
-This allows you to detect and respond to common [`gestures`](https://developer.apple.com/documentation/swiftui/gestures) such as taps, drags, pinches, and more.
+This allows you to detect and respond to common gestures such as taps, drags, pinches, and more.

 A gesture should not be the only way to trigger actions.
 Make sure to provide a second way, such as a button, to trigger the same action.